hannako/CV/README.md

 I've discovered I enjoy refactoring and debugging code almost as much as I once enjoyed fact checking.
 I have consulted on a number of factual science programmes, and recently oversaw a flagship 45 episode series for BBC2.
 I am methodical and meticulous in my approach, a skill I have found central to creating robust applications.

 ###Languages | Frameworks | Databases
+Ruby, Javascript, HTML, CSS
+Sinatra, Rails
-Ruby, Javascript, HTML, CSS, Rails, SQL, ORMs: datamapper and activerecord
+SQL, ORMs: datamapper and activerecord

 ###Favourite things
 Test Driven Development, using Rspec, Capybara, Jasmine.